ga4gh/vrs/schema/defs/Allele.rst

 **Computational Definition**

-The state of a molecule at a Location.
+The state of a molecule at a :ref:`Location`.

 **Information Model**

+Some Allele attributes are inherited from :ref:`MolecularVariation`.

 .. list-table::
    :class: reece-wrap